lindavik/mf-challenge/README.md

 You can read more about Poetry, how to install it and set it up [here](https://python-poetry.org/docs/).

 To install dependencies using Poetry, move into the `app` directory (backend component) and run `poetry install`.

+### Frontend

+The frontend is built using [Streamlit](https://streamlit.io/).
+Dependency management is done using [Poetry]((https://python-poetry.org/docs/)) which is described in more detail above.
+If the file upload button is not responding, please try allowing pop-ups in your browser and once you adjust this setting, restart the browser and try again.

 #### Pre-commit